alvaropazz/tic-tac-toe/README.md

 - Ruby

 ## Getting Started

-**To set up this project locally please follow the intructions available at   to make the main file executable**

-To get a local copy up and running follow these simple example steps.
+**To get a local copy up and running follow these simple example steps.**

 ### Prerequisites
 Ruby installed.

 ### Setup
-Either use the following [link](https://commandercoriander.net/blog/2013/02/16/making-a-ruby-script-executable/) to make the file executable and type ```main``` on the command line, or run the command ```$ ruby bin/main.rb``` to execute the program.
+Either use the following [link](https://commandercoriander.net/blog/2013/02/16/making-a-ruby-script-executable/) to make the file executable and type ```$ main``` on the command line, or run the command ```$ ruby bin/main.rb``` from the firectory where the repo is stored to execute the program.

 ## Instructions